FranciscoSantar/TaskManager/README.md

 ## Run tests
 With the app running

+1. Navigate to the project folder and open a terminal
-1. Open interactive Terminal in the Task app container
+2. Open interactive Terminal in the Task app container with the command

- * `docker exec -it flask_container /bin/sh`
+ * `docker exec -it task-manager-container /bin/sh`

 2. Run test command